 Out-of-town corporations are coming in to buy up established local businesses, one by one.
-And they’re not often disclosing these changes on their websites, invoices or anywhere.
+And many of the companies are not often disclosing these changes to their clients.
 If your go-to “AC guys” were part of a corporate buyout, you’ll be seeing some changes in their technicians, their services and their billing.

 We keep seeing this happen — and hearing from unsuspecting homeowners who’ve been burned by these buyouts — so we’re covering this topic in a two-part series.
 Here we’re talking about what this means for homeowners, and we’ll follow up to address the impact on the hardworking technicians in our community.